michelenatale/Cryptography/README.md

 ---

-## C-Abi-Bright-Aot - Native Library
+## C-Abi-Bridge-Aot - Native Library

-C-Abi-Bright-Aot is a high‑performance, NativeAOT‑compatible C ABI interface for cryptographically secure random number generation, byte generation, and modern encryption algorithms.
+C-Abi-Bridge-Aot is a high‑performance, NativeAOT‑compatible C ABI interface for cryptographically secure random number generation, byte generation, and modern encryption algorithms.
 It provides a stable, unmanaged‑friendly API that can be consumed from any language supporting the C ABI (C, C++, Rust, Go, Zig, Python, etc.).

 This module is part of the larger Cryptography repository but is released as a standalone component.